Rajat Sen

 Transactions on Machine Learning Research (2023)

-We propose a simple MLP based encoder decoder architecture for long term time-series forecasting that can handle non-linear dependencies and dynamic covariates.
+Preview abstract We propose a simple MLP based encoder decoder architecture for long term time-series forecasting that can handle non-linear dependencies and dynamic covariates.
 Our method can achieve better results in several long term forecasting benchmarks while being 5-10x faster in terms of training and inference compared to the best transformer based baselines.
 We also show theoretically and empirically that linear models can be near optimal when the ground truth is generated from an LDS when compared to RNN's and transformers.
+View details

+Preview abstract We study the problem of learning generalized linear models under adversarial corruptions.
 We analyze a classical heuristic called the \textit{iterative trimmed maximum likelihood estimator} which is known to be effective against \textit{label corruptions} in practice.
 Under label corruptions, we prove that this simple estimator achieves minimax near-optimal risk on a wide range of generalized linear models, including Gaussian regression, Poisson regression and Binomial regression.
 Finally, we extend the estimator to the much more challenging setting of \textit{label and covariate corruptions} and demonstrate its robustness and optimality in that setting as well.
+View details

 On Learning Mixtures of Linear Regressions in a Non-Realizable Setting